SymTFT actions, Condensable algebras and Categorical anomaly resolutions: Conclusion and Outlook

-where we can say that the pullback of the anomaly to $\mathcal{G}_{UV}$ is trivial.
-It would be interesting to study the examples with trivially acting symmetries discussed in the text and construct models where the full symmetry acts effectively in the UV but where the operators charged under $\mathcal{G}_{triv}$ go away under renormalization group flow.
+Finally, as emphasized in the introduction the story of anomaly resolution and trivially acting symmetries fits nicely in the framework of renormalization group flows.
+It would be interesting to study the examples with trivially acting symmetries discussed in the text and construct models where the full symmetry acts effectively in the UV but where the operators charged under trivially acting symmetry go away under renormalization group flow.

 More recently, this whole picture has been extended to include emergent symmetries in \cite{Antinucci:2025fjp}.
 The anomaly of an UV symmetry is trivialized in the IR in the presence of an emergent 1-form symmetry.
 It would be interesting to incorporate trivially acting symmetries and emergent symmetries together and study the fate of the anomaly under the renormalization group flow.
 We leave this for future work.